-CONTRAINDICATIONS
+2 CONTRAINDICATIONS

-TOBI PODHALER (Tobramycin Inhalation Powder) is contraindicated in patients with a known hypersensitivity to aminoglycosides or to any ingredient in the formulation or any components of the capsule or the container.
-For a complete listing see DOSAGE FORMS, COMPOSITION, AND PACKAGING section.
+TOBI PODHALER (Tobramycin Inhalation Powder) is contraindicated in patients with a known hypersensitivity to aminoglycosides or who are hypersensitive to this drug or to any ingredient in the formulation, including any non-medicinal ingredient, or any components of the capsule or the container.
+For a complete listing see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING.